ChefYeshpal/webapp-trafficsim/README.md

         - In case of crashes, you lose 5 points
     - Added game over system
     - Getting 69 points gives a noice dialogue box
+    - Added test functions to use in console to check if responses are properly shown

 ## Last thing's last...

 Okay, so I'm learning how to properly comment in my code, and I really wanna thank i-am-unknown-81514525 for telling me **how** to actually comment on code, previously I was going on the philosophy of "what this does", but from now on I will change it to the philosophy of "why I'm doing this".

 I also want to address the fact that this is a super simple game for someone who did it in 10 hours, and I know, it is.
 Most of the time, I was actually held back due to logic issues (like turning and blinker) which I for the best of me couldn't understand how to code into this.
 Initially I had plannned for this to have more features but really by the end of it I kind of ran out of time, and couldn't really add them.

 Another thing to address was, when you check the commit history, you may see 2 names, "ChefYeshpal" and "valkarie", both are me, just on different workstations.
 I am currently trying to set up github cli on my linux (valkarie) workstation, however I request you to give a blind eye to it for this week as it's encountering some problems for some reason.

 ## Where was ai used?